steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 Now other people cannot steal your idea/code.

-Now please modify the README in your fork with team details and a description of your method.
+Please modify the `README` in your fork with your team's details and a description of your method.

+Please use different branches if you try out different methods.
+The scorer finds branches from all branches.

 ### 4. Add the `scorer` user to your repo with Reporter permissions
-The scorer is not yet ready, but will follow this [verification notebook](https://renkulab.io/gitlab/aaron.spring/s2s-ai-competition-bootstrap/-/blob/master/notebooks/verification_RPSS.ipynb).
+The scorer follows the code shown in the [verification notebook](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/verification_RPSS.ipynb).
 The scorer's username on gitlab is `s2saichallengescorer`.
 You should add it to your project with `Reporter` permissions.
+Under "Members" - "Invite Members" - "GitLab member or Email address", add `s2saichallengescorer`.
 The scorer will only ever clone your repository and evaluate your submission.
 It will never make any changes to your code.

 ## Contribute